github/developer.github.com/content/changes/2014-12-08-organization-permissions-api-preview.md

 If your app uses the [List user organizations][list-user-organizations] API to fetch all of the organization memberships (public and private) for the authenticated user, you'll need to update your app to use the [List your organizations][list-your-organizations] API instead.
 The [List your organizations][list-your-organizations] API returns all organizations (public and private) that your app is authorized to access.

+## What's happening to the "List your organizations" API?

+OAuth requests will soon require minimum [scopes][] in order to access the [List your organizations][list-your-organizations] API.

+Currently, the API response always includes your [public organization memberships][public-org-membership], regardless of the OAuth scopes associated with your request.
+If you have `user`, `read:org`, `write:org`, or `admin:org` scope, the response also includes your private organization memberships.

+Soon, this API will only return organizations that your authorization allows you to operate on in some way (e.g., you can list teams with `read:org` scope, you can publicize your organization membership with `user` scope, etc.).
+Therefore, this API will require at least `user` or `read:org` scope. (`write:org` and `admin:org` scope implicitly include `read:org` scope.)
+OAuth requests with insufficient scope will receive a `403 Forbidden` response.

+### What should you do?

+If you [authenticate via username and password][username-password-authn], you are not affected by this change.

+If your app only needs to fetch the user's public organization memberships, you should use the [List user organizations][list-user-organizations] API instead.
+Since that API only returns public information, it does does not require any scopes.

 ## Preview period

 Starting **today**, these new APIs are available for developers to preview.
 We expect the preview period to last for four weeks.
 (Stay tuned to the developer blog for updates.)
 At the end of the preview period, these additions will become official components of the GitHub API.